CatmanFan/FriishProduce/README.md

 * Additional content/emulator options for each platform where supported

 ### To-Do
+- [ ] Convert language CSVs to JSON
 - [ ] Add option to leave banner images unedited
 - [ ] Fix aspect-ratio for title image in saveicon
 - [ ] Use blank saveicon template(s) in Resources